-In all cases, the architecture is designed so that every library version used by a KNIME workflow is completely documented.
-Subsequently, when a workflow is developed, executed, and saved on KNIME Business Hub, all aspects of exactly which package and library versions were used are documented.
-Additional techniques are provided on KNIME Business Hub to easily extract all metadata from the executed workflows so that it can be available for additional compliance and risk assessment purposes.
+In all cases, the architecture is designed so that every library version used within KNIME is completely documented.
+Subsequently, when a workflow is developed, executed, and saved on KNIME Business Hub, all aspects of exactly which package and library versions were used is documented.
+As of the KNIME Summer 2020 release, additional techniques are provided to easily extract all metadata from the executed workflows so that it can be available for additional compliance and risk assessment purposes.